aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/encoding/_index.md

 ---
 title: HtmlSaveOptions.Encoding
 second_title: Aspose.Words for .NET API Reference
 description: Specifies the encoding to use when exporting to HTML MHTML or EPUB.
-Default value is new UTF8Encodingfalse UTF8 without BOM.
+Default value is new UTF8Encodingfalse UTF8 without BOM in C#
 type: docs
 weight: 100
 url: /net/aspose.words.saving/htmlsaveoptions/encoding/